madss/envs/README.md

 Injecting environment variables from encrypted files, works the same way as with regular files, except that the user will be prompted for a password for each encrypted file.

+To avoid having to enter the password all the time, it can be provided by the environment variable `ENVS_PASSWORD` (but be careful not to leak it in your shells history).